skztr/afksleeper/README.md

 in `data/afksleeper/functions/tick.mcfunction`.

-### AFK Timeout
+### Idle Timeout
-By default, the AFK timeout is one minute, which tends to catch anyone who has stepped away from their PC even briefly, in hopes of making it easier for those who are paying attention.
-If you want to adjust this timeout, change the line
+By default, the Idle timeout is one minute, which tends to catch anyone who has stepped away from their PC even briefly, in hopes of making it easier for those who are paying attention.
+If you want to adjust this timeout, adjust the score of the #afksleeper_global fake player:

-    scoreboard players set @a[tag=afksleeper_moving] sleeper_restless 1200
+    /scoreboard players set #afksleeper_global sleeper_idle_t <time in ticks>

-in `data/afksleeper/functions/classify.mcfunction`.
-This is the number of gameticks of inactivity prior to the player being considered to be AFK.
+This is the number of gameticks of inactivity prior to the player being considered to be Idle.
 There are 20 gameticks per second, so `1200` indicates a timeout of one minute.

 ### Types of Motion
 Certain types of motion are ignored when deciding whether or not the player is